Hpyorange/TeamProfileGenerator/README.md

   * [Questions](#questions)

   ## Installation
-  clone or download this repository.
-Use the command 'npm i' to install all required package.(require Node)
+  Clone or download this repository.
+Use the command 'npm i' to install all required packages.(require Node)

   ## Usage
   Use the command 'node index.js" to start the app.
 Then answer all the questions.